-Part of a 90 acre domaine in honor of Belgium’s fiftieth year of independence, the museum faces the stretched out lawns of the regal Cinquantenaire Park, designed at the behest of King Leopold II.
-Next to it stands the grand triumphal arc and next to that two other museums – AutoWorld and the Royal Military Museum – reflect the sun with their gorgeous glass finishes.
+Part of a 30ha (74-acre) domain in honour of Belgium’s 50th year of independence, the museum faces the stretched-out lawns of the regal Cinquantenaire Park, designed at the behest of King Leopold II.
+Next to it stands the grand triumphal arc, and next to that, two other museums – AutoWorld and the Royal Museum of the Armed Forces and Military History – reflect the sun with their gorgeous glass facades.

-Beating the Guggenheim and the Tate Modern with a size of 22,000 square meters, walking around in the Cinquantenaire Museum can feel a bit like touring the world.
+As it’s one of the city’s largest museums, walking around the Art and History Museum can feel a bit like touring the world.
 With every step and every new gallery, another continent’s treasures are revealed.
-Chimu, the over 800-year-old statue that inspired Hergé to write the Tintin album The Broken Ear, made his way over from Peru.
-A massive statue from Easter Island lends an air of mystery, while bright wall tiles from great Iranian ruler Shah Abbas give the place some color.
+A Chimú statuette, which is more than 800 years old and inspired Hergé to write the Tintin album The Broken Ear, made its way over from Peru.
+A massive statue from Easter Island lends an air of mystery, while bright wall tiles from Iranian ruler Shah Abbas the Great give the place some colour.

-Besides viewing multiple cultures’ riches you can also engage in some time travel.
-The museum’s permanent collection boasts millennia-old artifacts that give us clues to what civilizations that came before us believed in.
-Greek pottery from around 500 BC tells the tales of mythical heroes such as Hercules, while rare sarcophagi teach us about the expectations the Egyptians had for life after death.
-A nearly 3,000 year-old relief from the ancient city of Nimrud shows a winged genie ready to take flight.
-All of these examples, and more, can be found hiding in the galleries of Brussels’ world-class Cinquantenaire Museum.
-Don’t take our word for it: explore for yourself.
+In addition to viewing the riches of multiple cultures, you can also engage in some time travel.
+The museum’s permanent collection boasts millennia-old artefacts that give us clues to the beliefs of civilisations that came before us.
+Greek pottery from around 500 BCE tells the tales of mythical heroes such as Hercules, while rare sarcophagi teach us about the expectations the Egyptians had for life after death.
+A nearly 3,000-year-old relief from the ancient city of Nimrud shows a winged genie ready to take flight.
+All of these examples, and more, can be found hiding in the galleries of Brussels’ world-class Art and History Museum.
+Don’t take our word for it: explore it yourself.